• Skip to primary navigation

 At least that is the way that it was for me.

-I have talked with Walter Peters about this on several occasions (since we are currently recording a new podcast) and he and Chris have been a huge help in giving me the tools to overcome my current mental programming.
+I have talked with Walter Peters about this on several occasions (since we are currently recording a new podcast) and he has been a huge help in giving me the tools to overcome my current mental programming.

 I have not been getting nearly enough.